aimicrocot/Summary-Tracker/README.md

 ### Testing

-Look for "Facts Memory Tracker" in the list of extensions in SillyTavern.
+Look for extension in the list of extensions in SillyTavern.

 ### Inspired by